Is 561 Prime?

 Even without ERH, exhaustive computation has established that specific small sets of bases suffice for bounded ranges.
 These results turn Miller-Rabin into a deterministic test for numbers below each bound:

-The Baillie-PSW test, introduced in 1980 by Robert Baillie, Carl Pomerance, John Selfridge, and Samuel Wagstaff, combines two tests that fail on disjoint sets of composites:
+Miller-Rabin with random bases has no blind spots – but each round is probabilistic, and 40 rounds is slow for bulk prime generation.
+Can we do better with fewer tests by choosing them to be complementary?
+The Baillie-PSW test, introduced in 1980 by Robert Baillie,4 Carl Pomerance, John Selfridge, and Samuel Wagstaff,5 combines two tests that fail on disjoint sets of composites:

 1. A Miller-Rabin test to base 2